 How to use the Wallet app

-The Wallet app— formerly known as Passbook — is Apple's digital answer to manage the cards that are overfilling your purse, wallet, and pockets.
+The Wallet app— formerly known as Passbook — is Apple's digital answer to managing the cards that are overfilling your purse, wallet, and pockets.
 It's one of the best iPhone apps there is if that sounds like you.
 It's also a nifty home for digital tickets and passes for events and travel, as well as loyalty cards.

 What is Apple Card?

 In the Wallet app, Apple Card gives you a neat breakdown of your spending habits, including weekly and monthly summaries to track trends in spending and make better budgeting decisions.
 There's also easy-to-understand information on repayments.
-As noted in our Apple Card review, it offers a better experience and ease of use than competing cards, even if the cash-back may not be as enticing as the rewards on offer elsewhere.
+As noted in our Apple Card review, it offers a better experience and ease of use than competing cards, even if the cash-back may not be as enticing as the rewards offered elsewhere.

 What is Apple Cash?

 Apple Cash — formerly Apple Pay Cash — is Apple's system for sending and receiving payments with Apple Pay through iMessage.
 Setting up Apple Cash also adds the new Apple Cash card to the Wallet app on your iPhone, letting you use the balance of that card to make payments in physical stores or online just as you would with any other credit or debit card attached to Apple Pay.